tmont/leaf/README.md

 1. `email` - must be present, and a valid email address
 2. `username` - must be present, between 3 and 30 characters and consist of only letters, numbers and the underscore
-3. `role` - must be exactly one of "admin", "mod" or "user"
+3. `role` - must be exactly one of "admin", "mod" or "user", or not given

 You could represent all of these requirements with the following constructor:
 ```javascript